thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

   frequency: "${INTEGRATIONS_REINIT_FREQUENCY_MS:300000}"
 ```

-- If an integration enters the `FAILED` state (e.g., broken connections, or configuration issues), the Integration Executor will periodically **attempt to reinitialize it**.
+If an integration enters the `FAILED` state (for example, due to broken connections or configuration issues), the Integration Executor will periodically **attempt to reinitialize it**.
-- This process checks all failed integrations every `frequency` milliseconds.
+This process checks all failed integrations every `frequency` milliseconds.
-- If the issue is resolved (e.g., the remote system becomes reachable), the integration is restored automatically without requiring manual intervention.
+If the issue is resolved, such as the remote system becoming reachable, the integration is restored automatically without requiring manual intervention.

 This feature ensures long-running integrations remain self-healing and robust in dynamic environments.